amit-davidson/awesome-golang-workshops/README.md

 * [Go Tooling Workshop](https://github.com/campoy/go-tooling-workshop) - Covers all the tools gophers use in their day to day life

 ### Other
-* [Go Recipes](https://github.com/nikolaydubina/go-recipes) - Covers all the tools gophers use in their day to day life
+* [Go Recipes](https://github.com/nikolaydubina/go-recipes) - Handy commands to run in Go projects